eanderson-ei/utilization-tracker-2/README.md

 - [x] Add % to My Projects to see time spent relative to MEH
 - [ ] Add compare to planned to see time spent relative to planned (allocation table)
-- [x] Change date range in My Projects from today's month to last valid date's month
+- [ ] Change date range in My Projects from today's month to last valid date's month
+- [ ] Describe FTE % in instructions under My Projects
+- [ ] Make name selector the same object across My Utilization and My Proj
 - [x] Format hours in Entries table to floats rather than strings
 - [x] Clear click data when selecting new employee in Projects chart
-- [ ] Fix employee name store when two or more people are in the app (use session variable in Flask instead of dcc.Store).
+- [ ] Fix employee name store when two or more people are in the app (use session variable in Flask instead of dcc.Store)
+- [ ] Export Time Entries
+- [ ] Migrate to postgres database
+- [ ] Restrict select-projects in My Teams to date range specified

+*Long term*

+- [ ] Record video tutorial for use, create instructions tab with embedded video and
+  - [ ] Clarity around how utilization is calculated
+  - [ ] Clarity around what goes into utilization
+- [ ] Refresh google sheets on page refresh (see [video 2](https://www.youtube.com/watch?v=Mf3s0P4aVKw))
+- [ ] Refactor code based on example (see next up list in OneNote)
+- [ ] loop through Strategy Year to calculate average utilization (check for lag)
+- [x] Ask JS if we want to weight FTE for employee type (standard or part time), now no: leads to very high FTEs for employees who are part time and work full time, seems confusing too and not consistent across utilization and fte
+- [ ] Add allocation table
+- [ ] Build portfolio view (utilization)
+- [x] Build team view (filled area chart bulk effort over time, hours by person h-bar for specified time period)
 - [ ] Add allocation table
   - [x] Add all months to table display
   - [x] Sort months